YashKumarVerma/blog/_posts/2019-7-13-How to connect to Campus Wifi (for freshers).md

 ![Login Page](./../assets/how-to-connect-to-campus-wifi/homepage.png)

 # Step 2
 Step two.
 Fill in the details.
-You can get your email credentials in the VTOP profile.
+You can get your email credentials in the VTOP profile. **Use that (vitstudent) email only**.
 Next, log into your email and get the wifi credentials.
 From your email, note down the password along with your registration number.

 ![Email](./../assets/how-to-connect-to-campus-wifi/email.png)